seanmclane/mesaoverland/src/content/campers/flatbed/midlong.md

 ---
-name: Mid Size 6' Flat Bed
+name: Mid-Size 6' Flatbed
-short_description: Fits mid size trucks with 6' flatbed
+short_description: Fits mid-size trucks with 6' flatbed
-description: "Designed for midsized trucks like the Ford Ranger and Toyota Tacoma, this truck camper is ready for whatever adventure you throw its way.
+description: "Designed for mid-sized trucks like the Ford Ranger and Toyota Tacoma, this truck camper is ready for whatever adventure you throw its way.
   Its compact and lightweight construction helps you get to the places you love without sacrificing comfort. "